Craigslist Ad Poster Refuses To Shell Out More Than $300 For Purebred GSD, Gets Called Choosing Beggar By An Online Community

 This person wants a purebred GSD for not more than $300.

-The stated amount is way off the price range of such a dog breed.
-And from the looks of it, you can already tell that this person will neglect the dog.
+The stated amount is way off the price range for such a dog breed.
+From the looks of it, you can already tell that this person will neglect the dog.

 People like this should never own a German Shepherd or any breed of dog.